9 of 9 people found this helpful

 - NAM licensing allows me to approach the silo'd SA's now and ask "What would it take for you to drop Nagios and use NPM?"
 Formerly they'd object due to the price of NPM compared to their freeware version of Nagios.
 But my Interface count means I'm licensed to manage all 4000 of their servers with NPM.
 SWEET!
 Here's hoping I can knock that particular silo wall down.

 - My SW reseller was bent a bit over a barrel when I approached him.
 It was about a week before the end of Solarwinds fiscal year, and it appears that if he would be able to persuade me to buy NAM, that would perhaps put him over some theoretical sales threshold and maybe get him a bonus or kudos or who-knows-what.
 I knew this going in (hey, buy your cars at the end of the month when it's a rainy day and you can often negotiate a better price if it means a salesperson can make their monthly quota with one more car sold), and I wasn't ashamed to ask for steeper discounts than he offered.
 He hemmed and hawed and eventually talked himself into giving me a MUCH better price than his initial offer.
 When I read his first quote, I told him it was so far out of my budget that I couldn't even bring it to my boss to laugh at.
-Apparently there was great incentive for him to find a way to make the sale; his conversation flow changed and he started asking me for reasons why a bigger discount might be warranted: "You've been a customer of ours for twenty years, haven't you?
+Apparently there was great incentive for him to find a way to make the sale; his conversation flow changed and he started asking me for reasons why a bigger discount might be warranted: "You've been a customer of ours for nearly twenty years, haven't you?
 And you personally are a Solarwinds Certified Professional, right?
 AND you are a current Thwack Most Valuable Player, aren't you?
-I see you're ranked in the Thwack Leader Board for the last few months . . .
+I see you're ranked in the Thwack Leader Board Top Ten for the last few months . . .
 Hmmm . . ."
 Eventually he quoted a price, I had him put it writing.
-I brought it to my boss (who I'd been priming for these modules for over a year) and explained that NAM was the right way for us to get UDT and IPAM now because:
+I brought it to my boss (who I'd been priming for this purchase for over a year) and explained that NAM was the right way for us to get UDT and IPAM now because:

 - Our DBA's can mine UDT info from the Solarwinds Orion database and slide it seamlessly into our LANDesk Service Desk CMDB.